Foot Reflexology: 15 Amazing Pressure Points On Your Feet | Herbal Goodness

 This is known as the LV 3 and you can find it by placing your finger between the big toe and second toe, just at the point where the tendons meet.

-Apply firm pressure on this point for a few seconds to target stress, headaches, anger, anxiety, irritability and menstrual pain.
+Apply firm pressure on this point for a few seconds to target stress, headaches, anger, irritability and menstrual pain.

 • Yong Quan (KD 1)